sagardas02/Springboot-BankApp/readme.md

 $ systemctl status jenkins

-#allow inbound rules in ec2 instance of jenkins port
+# Allow inbound rules in ec2 instance of jenkins port

-#add credentials of dockerhub and others in jenkins UI in browser
+# Add credentials of dockerhub and others in jenkins UI in browser

-#add jenkins user to docker group to get access
+# Add jenkins user to docker group to get access

 $ sudo usermod -aG docker jenkins && newgrp docker